Need to Track Your Mileage and Expenses? Here Are 6 Free Apps for That

 This versatile app not only tracks your mileage but also helps you keep track of all your other business expenses.

-This free app runs in the background, quietly logging every mile you drive, and then it generates an IRS-ready report that you can use to do your taxes.
+Stride is a free app that runs in the background, quietly logging every mile you drive and then generates an IRS-ready report that you can use to do your taxes.

 Hurdlr connects to thousands of financial institutions, allowing users to link their Hurdlr account to their bank or credit union.
 Every time you get paid, Hurdlr sends you a real-time notification.It also integrates with Uber, Square, Freshbooks, Stripe and Paypal to automatically import expenses and income.